tronador80/Time-Event/README.md

 You will find installation details for the VM in the main folder of the project.

+To start the VM, run `vagrant up`.
+You don't need to change the roles of the VM.

 ## Stratosphere

 You need to clone Stratosphere from the following github project: